wn-doolittle/caliper-spec/caliper-impl-guide.md

  - profile is described in core
  - and might be extensions
  - manifested in JSON as a different @context string by adding `-extension`

+## Code Libraries, Examples, and Test Servers

+- talk about the sensor libraries and their maintenance
+- examples of usage for emitting and consuming
+- if there is one, point to testing endpoint for development

 ## Use Cases